General Letters, Online BA

 Since the general letters program does not have a specific course plan, you can customize your degree with a mixture of courses across subjects that align with your professional goals.

-Complete 120 credits including 75 credits in the College of Letters & Science and with 45 of the 75 credits in L&S upper-level (numbered above 300).
+Complete 120 credits including 75 credits in the College of Letters & Science with 45 of the 75 credits in L&S upper-level (numbered 300 or above) courses.

-At least 15 upper-level credits must be completed in residence at UWM.
+The College requires that students must complete, in residence at UWM, at least 15 credits in upper-division (numbered 300 or above) courses.
 The College also requires that students complete at least 30 credits overall in residence at UWM.
 For additional residency and transfer credit limitations, see L&S Undergraduate Policies and Regulations.

 In addition to the requirements listed below, students completing this degree must submit a portfolio containing summative assessment assignments from two of their L&S 300-level or above courses, and a reflection paper in which the student discusses those assignments in relation to their learning across the degree.
 The student may submit this portfolio at any time after declaring this degree; it is best to submit it before or at the same time as applying for graduation.